amanp27/Linear-Regression/Loss Function/README.md

 An essential guide to making machines learn from their mistakes!

 ## ✨ What is a Loss Function?

-A loss function measures how far the predicted values are from the actual ones.
-It plays a vital role in guiding the model during training by providing feedback on its performance.
+* A loss function also called as cost function is a mathmethical function that measures how far the predicted values are from the actual ones in a Machine Learning model.
+* The aim of training the Machine Learning model is to minimize the values of Loss Function, which corrresponds improving the models performance on the given task.

 ### Why is it important?
 * Guides the optimization process (e.g., Gradient Descent).